openvinotoolkit/datumaro/docs/source/docs/explanation/project.rst

   - Check project config with `project info <../command-reference/context/projects.md#print-project-info>`_.

-Basically, a project is a combination of datasets, models and environment.
+Basically, a project is a combination of datasets, models, and environment.

 A project can contain an arbitrary number of datasets (see :ref:`Datasets and Data Sources`).
 A project acts as a manager for them and allows to manipulate them